So, you want to Thru Hike a long-distance trail?

 Well that was my thoughts too!

-I began saving like crazy and all the junk in the attic began to appear on eBay or got lugged to te local car boot sale.
+I began saving like crazy and all the junk in the attic began to appear on eBay or got lugged to the local car boot sale.

-I began to jot down how much the kit was going to cost, plus the air fares and food for a 6-month trip and a thoughts of despair began to grow.
+I began to jot down how much the kit was going to cost, plus the air fares and food for a 6-month trip.
+The amount of money kept growing plus I had to pay my bills whilst I was away Thoughts of despair began to grow.